-C. The Chair shall appoint Associate Chairs of Graduate and Undergraduate Affairs who shall supervise Departmental efforts in those areas and perform those duties assigned by the Chair.
-The Associate Chair for Undergraduate Affairs shall serve as the administrative head of the Department if both the Chair and Vice-chair are absent.
+C. The Chair shall appoint Associate Chairs for Graduate and Undergraduate Affairs who shall supervise Departmental efforts in those areas and perform those duties assigned by the Chair.
+The Associate Chair for Graduate Affairs shall serve as the administrative head of the Department if both the Chair and Vice-chair are absent.

 Section III.
 Divisions

 A. The Department shall be divided into Divisions which include faculty of similar research areas and interests.
 This will initially include the Divisions of Biochemistry, Cell and Molecular Biology, and Ecology and Evolution.
-Faculty may belong to more than one Division, although they should have a primary Division for administrative reasons.
+Faculty may belong to more than one Division, although they shall have a primary Division for administrative purposes.

-C. The Division is responsible for developing graduate and undergraduate curriculum for students in that discipline.
+C. The Division is responsible for developing the graduate curriculum for students in that discipline.

 D. Faculty teaching responsibilities shall be assigned by the Chair in conjunction with the Associate Chair for Undergraduate Affairs and the Division Leaders.

-E. Each Full-time faculty member shall select a primary Division.
-Appointment of other new faculty to a Division requires the consent of the Division.
+E. Each Tenured and Tenure-track faculty member shall select a primary Division.
+Appointment of new Tenured and Tenure-track faculty to a Division requires the consent of the Division.
 Faculty may also request membership in a second Division with the consent of the membership of that Division.

-F. The creation of a new Division shall be approved by a two-thirds majority of the voting faculty.
+G. The creation of a new Division shall be approved by a two-thirds majority of the Full-time faculty.

 Section IV.
 Committees